digitalphotogear/digitalphotogear/index.md

 title: Digital Photo Gear
 ---

 Digital Photo Gear makes it easy to figure out in minutes what camera equipment makes sense for the type of photography you plan to do and budget that you have.
-Researching the internet or other sites would take hours or days.
+Researching the internet or other sites can easily take hours or days.

 ### Introduction